-30 Gloucester was built in 1880 by Frank Jones and E. S. Landes, builders, for building contractor William Seavey Rand, one of four contiguous houses (30-32-34-36 Gloucester) designed as a symmetrical composition and built for speculative sale.
+30 Gloucester was built in 1880-1881 by Frank Jones, mason, and E. C. Landers, carpenter, for building contractor William Seavey Rand, one of four contiguous houses (30-32-34-36 Gloucester) designed as a symmetrical composition and built for the Boylston National Bank of Boston, owner of the land, for speculative sale.
 William Rand is shown as the owner on the original permit applications, dated May 26, 1880.
-The architect of the buildings is not indicated on the permit applications.
+No architect is indicated on the applications.

-By the 1882-1883 winter season, 30 Gloucester was the home of mining investor Albert Smith Bigelow and his wife Mary (DeFord) Bigelow.
-During the 1880-1881 season, the Bigelows had lived at 10 Gloucester.
+By the 1882-1883 winter season, 30 Gloucester was the home of mining investor Albert Smith Bigelow and his wife, Mary (DeFord) Bigelow.
+Mary Bigelow was the sister of Thomas Prince Beal’s wife, Ida (DeFord) Beal.
+The Bigelows previously had lived 10 Gloucester.

-Albert and Mary Bigelow continued to live at 30 Gloucester in 1897, but had moved to The Tuileries at 270 Commonwealth by 1898.
+Albert and Mary Bigelow continued to live at 30 Gloucester during the 1896-1897 winter season, but moved thereafter to The Tuileries at 270 Commonwealth.

 By the 1901-1902 winter season, 30 Gloucester was the home of Linzee Prescott and his wife, Frances (Brown) Prescott.
 They previously had lived at 34 Gloucester.